dra2020/baseclient/docs/dataflow.md

   compute(): void
   {
-    // compute _myresult1 and _myresult2
+    // compute _myresult1 and _myresult2 from basedata
   }
 }
 ```